Table of Contents

 • If you sell across markets or domains, centralized recommendation logic avoids every country getting its own broken rule set.

-• Using both an ESP and a dedicated engine only works well if the integration lets you use drag-and-drop blocks, not just copy-and-paste HTML snippets that can break when you redesign your emails.
+• Stacking ESP + dedicated engine only works if the integration gives you drag‑and‑drop blocks, not copy‑paste HTML snippets that break every redesign.

 • Ownership matters: assign a clear owner for recommendation strategy so it doesn’t die between CRM and ecommerce teams.